valyakin/aa-testkit/README.md

 Create a wallet with some bytes or assets balances on its account.

-`walletName` - a name for the wallet, wallet node is avaliable in `network.wallet.walletName`
+`walletName` - a name for the wallet; the wallet node will be available as `network.wallet.walletName`

 `balances` - initial balances of this wallet.
 Could be a number for the Bytes balance or object